 As the Company is operating in a highly regulated and changing business environment, the Company has established a Risk Committee to review and address the risks associated with its activities.
-The Risk Committee is chaired by Chris Bell.
-The other members of the Risk Committee consist of Marcus Rich, Richard Rosenberg, Jonas Mårtensson, Julie Marky, Cédric Christian Boireau, the Company’s CFO Caroline Ackroyd and the Company’s CEO and Executive Director, Mr. Ory Weihs.
+The Risk Committee is chaired by Ory Weihs.
+The other members of the Risk Committee consist of Marcus Rich, Richard Rosenberg, Jonas Mårtensson, Julie Marky, Cédric Christian Boireau, the Company’s CFO Caroline Ackroyd and the Company’s CEO and Executive Director, Mr. Stuart Simms.
 The Risk Committee is responsible to review the Company’s risk, compliance and regulatory issues based on management presentations and for monitoring the internal control systems in that aspect.
 The Risk Committee also conducts risk surveys from time to time in order to detect business risks and the best courses of actions for their mitigation.

 From time to time, representatives of the Company’s legal advisors are invited to attend Risk Committee meetings and/or present at them.
 The Risk Committee will meet at least four times a year and otherwise as required.